 7. Filing Fees – Select a payment method to pay estimated fees.

-If you have a waiver of fees for your case, add a Request to Waive Fees Document in the Add Documents section as needed.
+Waivers on a Case – If you have a waiver of fees for your case, you will need to make sure to select Fee Waiver or Government Entity in the Fee Exemption drop down in the New Case Parties section above and add a Request to Waive Fees Document in the Add Documents section as needed.
 Once you have added the waiver correctly, the fees will calculate as $0.00.

 8. Review & Submit – Finalize your filing, review, and submit.